WorldHealthOrganization/tbsequencing-bioinfoanalysis/README.md

 2. Docker image definition used for sequencing data processing (_containers/_)
 3. PySpark ETL jobs for post processing (_cfn/glue-jobs_)

-You can check our GitHub Actions workflow in this repository for deploying each component.
+You can check our GitHub Action workflows in this repository for deploying each component.

 ## Infrastructure
 You can use a local backend for deploying, or the same S3 and DynamoDB backend you might have set up for the main infrastructure [repository](https://github.com/finddx/tbsequencing-infrastructure).
 Be careful to set a new key for the terraform state object.
 We use GitHub Action secrets and command line arguments to set up the terraform backend for CICD (see [terraform-plan](https://github.com/WorldHealthOrganization/tbsequencing-bioinfoanalysis/blob/main/.github/workflows/terraform-plan.yml) and [terraform-apply](https://github.com/WorldHealthOrganization/tbsequencing-bioinfoanalysis/blob/main/.github/workflows/terraform-apply.yml)).

-It will include:
+Infrastructure includes:

 1. Eight Step Function States Machines that together enable the bioinformatic processing of the WGS Illumina data:

   * Master, handling together all operations.
 Runs every day.
   * Creation of all the temporary AWS resources necessary to run a batch of bioinformatic analysis
   * Downloading of the references from NCBI (reference TB genome) after resources have been created
-  * Child, which handles the processing of a single sample
+  * Per sample bioinformatic processing
   * Deletion of temporary AWS resources necessary for batched analysis
   * Data insertion, which will insert all newly created data (stored in S3) into our RDS database, after all samples have been processed
   * Variant Annotation, which will create and insert into the RDS database the annotation for the newly identified variants